Erik Dwi Ermawansyah

-Erik Dwi Ermawansyah (19 April 1996 – 25 January 2019) was an Indonesian professional football player who was a forward for Liga 1 club PSIS Semarang.
+Erik Dwi Ermawansyah (19 April 1996 – 25 January 2019) was an Indonesian professional footballer who played as a forward.

-He played mainly at forward but also operated as a defender.

 Career

-Persebaya Surabaya
+Bhayangkara FC

 Dwi Ermawansyah was a player from Persebaya Surabaya juniors with Evan Dimas, before Erik's promotion to the senior team of Persebaya Surabaya.

+The dualism that hit Persebaya at that time, made Erik finally start his senior career in 2015 with the Persebaya DU team which later changed to Bonek FC and then Bhayangkara Presisi Lampung F.C. today.

 PSIS Semarang

 In 2017, Dwi Ermawansyah joined PSIS Semarang to play in the 2017 Liga 2.
 According to the General Manager of PSIS, Wahyu Winarto, Dwi Ermawansyah was brought in to strengthen the defense.
 Erik would have joined Persiba Balikpapan, but eventually the loan was cancelled when the management of Persiba Balikpapan got word that Dwi Ermawansyah was not under contract with Madura United.